Simple wedge points: introduction

 Still, we can remove the strong requirement of creating a simple wedge out of every simple line, and ask what are the conditions on the size of $V$ so that every set of this size contains a simple wedge.
 In particular, we may ask if this set is infinite.
 The following is plausible:

 \begin{conjecture} Let $V$ be a set of $n$ points in the plane, $n$ is an odd number, and $V$ is not contained in a line. \Then\ $V$ spans a simple wedge. \end{conjecture}

+We shall introduce a partial result concerning this conjecture.
+Clearly, it is connected to the problem of finding the number of simple lines.
+Observe that if $|V|=n$ and $V$ spans more than $\frac{n}{2}$ simple lines, then there exists a simple wedge in $V$.
+But as indicated above, since $\frac{n}{2}$ is pretty closed to the upper bound (in many cases, it can be proved that the upper bound does not exceed $\frac{n}{2}$), we cannot lean just on the number of simple lines for our conjecture.

+In the light of having $\frac{n}{2}$ (or less) as an upper bound, conjecture \ref{mt} becomes much more interesting.
+Despite the fact that the pure combinatorial argument (based on the amount of simple lines) does not force the existence of a simple wedge, any configuration of $n$ points (when $n$ is odd!) must contain one.
+If this conjecture is true, it means that the existence (and the number) of simple lines (and more complicated structures) depends on the geometry of $\mathbb{R}^2$.
+It might explain some of the difficulty to generalize the Gallai-Sylvester theorem to other settings (see \cite{MR2060634} for metric spaces).

+For proving conjecture \ref{mt} we suggest the following scheme.
+Given a set $V$ which is not $3$-bounded, we try to use a slight perturbation on the points of $V$.
+Our purpose is to produce $V'$ which is $3$-bounded, and then to find a simple wedge in $V'$ (by virtue of the main result in section one here).
+We must take care of the accurate perturbation, so that this simple wedge in $V'$ will be also a simple wedge in $V$.

+To exploit this idea, we might have to employ a nested process of induction (on the degree of boundedness, the nunber of $k$-bounded lines, and so on).
+We shall prove, in this paper, just a basic step; but this step demonstrates the general method.
+We shall see that if $V$ is $3$-bounded except of one line $L$ such that $|L \cap V| = 4$ then $V$ contains a simple wedge.
+We emphasize that in this case $V$ may fail the strong theorem of creating a simple wedge out of every simple line.
+Anyway, we do not know how to prove the general case.

+The paper is arranged in two sections.
+The first section includes the main theorem, applied to $3$-bounded sets of points.
+The second section is devoted to the perturbation method, exemplified here in the specific case of having one line with more than $3$ points from $V$.

 We indicate that the theorems below invite further investigation in several directions.
 For example, one can ask how many simple wedges do we have (as a function of $n$).
-We can try to analize more complicated and more general structures of simple lines, and so on.
+The private cases of $n \in \{3,4,5\}$ yield the conjecture that there are always at least $3$ simple wedges (see corollary \ref{swfromeveryline} below).
+We can also try to analize more complicated and more general structures of simple lines, and so on.
 We hope to shed light on these questions in a subsequent work.